-In addition, there is modern annex housing the mumok – Museum moderner Kunst, the Museum of Modern Art, founded by the Ludwig foundation (I wrote about the Museum Ludwig in Cologne, financed by the same foundation that the late Peter Ludwig, a chocolate manufacturer and great collector, has established).
+In addition, there is a modern annex housing the mumok – Museum moderner Kunst, the Museum of Modern Art, founded by the Ludwig Foundation.

 The mumok does have a permanent exhibition of some really cool pieces and, moreover, organizes great shows of modern art.

 Although the mumok is certainly one of Vienna’s most important venues when it comes to art, for the average tourist who wants to explore the city itself it might be dispensable.